James Carnegy of Finhaven: Death of the Earl of Strathmore

-On 9 May 1728 Mr Carnegie of Lour, residing in the burgh of Forfar, was burying his daughter.
-Before the funeral, he entertained the Earl of Strathmore, his own brother James Carnegie of Finhaven, Mr Lyon of Bridgeton, and some others, at dinner in his house.
-After the funeral, these gentlemen adjourned to a tavern, and drank a good deal.
-Carnegie of Finhaven got extremely drunk.
-Lyon of Bridgeton was not so intoxicated, but the drink made him "rude and unmannerly" towards Finhaven.
-Afterwards, the Earl of Strathmore went to call at the house of Mr Carnegie's sister, Lady Auchterhouse (a distant relative of the Earl) and the others followed.
+On 9 May 1728, Patrick Carnegy of Lour, residing in the burgh of Forfar, was burying his daughter.
+Before the funeral, he entertained the Earl of Strathmore, his brother James Carnegy of Finhaven, John Lyon of Bridgeton, and some others, at dinner in his house.
+After the funeral, the men adjourned to a tavern and continued drinking.
+Carnegy of Finhaven reportedly became extremely drunk.
+Lyon of Bridgeton was said to have been less intoxicated, but the drink made him "rude and unmannerly" towards Finhaven.
+Afterwards, the Earl of Strathmore went to call at the house of Finhaven's sister, Lady Margaret Auchterhouse (a distant relative of the Earl), and the others followed.

-This group, like a large proportion of the Forfarshire gentry of the time supported the Jacobites: and the 6th earl's late brother (the 5th Earl) had fallen at the battle of Sheriffmuir in 1715 fighting for the Old Pretender, as had Patrick Lyon of Auchterhouse, the husband of the lady they were visiting.
-Bridgeton did not conduct himself as appropriate in the presence of the lady and he even had the audacity to pinch his hostess's arms.
-Bridgeton was very rude to Finhaven and spoke of: "his not being willing to marry one of his daughters to Lord Rosehill, about his having no sons, about his debts ... and he even used some rudeness towards the lady herself."
+This group, like a large proportion of the Forfarshire gentry of the time, supported the Jacobites, and the 6th Earl's late brother, the 5th Earl, had fallen at the Battle of Sheriffmuir in 1715 fighting for the Old Pretender, as had Patrick Lyon of Auchterhouse, the husband of the lady they were visiting.
+Despite being in the presence of a lady and widow of high status, Bridgeton used coarse language and may have pinched Auchterhouse's arm at some point.
+Bridgeton was also reported to have directed gendered insults toward Finhaven, aired grievances about his perceived misconduct in a dispute involving Bridgeton's cousin, and made impolite comments about Finhaven's supposed debts.

-It was with the utmost difficulty that Lord Strathmore induced his two companions to leave the house.
-About dusk, the party sallied forth into the street, and "now that the modified restraint of a lady's presence was removed," Bridgeton pushed Carnegie of Finhaven into a "deep and dirty kennel" (ditch) which ran along the roadside.
-Carnegie emerged covered nearly head to foot with mud and furious.
-"Such an insult could only be wiped out with blood."
-So Carnegie of Finhaven rose, and, drawing his sword, ran up to Bridgeton, with deadly design.
-The earl, seeing him advance, imprudently threw himself between the two antagonists with the intention of diverting the blow and unhappily received the lunge full in the middle of his own body, the sword passing right through the Earl.
-The Earl died forty-nine hours after the incident.
+Eventually, Strathmore convinced Bridgeton and Finhaven to leave the house with him.
+About dusk, the party went out into the street, and "now that the modified restraint of a lady's presence was removed," Bridgeton pushed Finhaven into a "deep and dirty kennel" (ditch) which ran along the roadside.
+Finhaven, still inebriated and now covered in mud and mire, became enraged.
+The mores of the time sanctioned violent retribution to settle disputes of honour.
+Finhaven therefore drew his sword and lunged at Bridgeton.
+In an attempt to divert the attack, the Earl placed himself between the two opponents, causing Finhaven to strike him inadvertently.
+The blade of the sword punctured Strathmore's abdomen and exited through his lower back.
+He died forty-nine hours after the incident.

 Public outcry

-There was a huge public outcry to the intended prosecution of Carnegie of Finhaven as illustrated in "A Letter from a Gentleman in Forfar, to his Friend at Edinburgh."
+The public outcry to the intended prosecution of Carnegy of Finhaven is illustrated in "A Letter from a Gentleman in Forfar, to his Friend at Edinburgh."